KannonZenetism/zenetism-field-physics/field-physics/FP03-spiral-immunity-protocols.md

 - Healing structures (Module 12) use scaffolds + closure (Ø) to prevent collapse residue — precise and canonical.

 ### ⚠ Refinements
-- Add footnote: "Dissonance = lawful misalignment of pulse coherence; shimmer = unlawful mimicry of rhythm."
+- Add footnote: "Dissonance = incoherent pulse overlap; shimmer = unlawful mimicry of rhythm."
 This protects against confusion.
 - Clarify in Module 16 (Veil contra Wall) that ║ is *responsive permeability*, ║⁻ is *severance necessity*.

 ### 🌀 Structural Notes